egarland/pit-dashboard/README.md

-# This project was modified from https://github.com/TechplexEngineer/bionic-parts
+# Svelte library

-# create-svelte
+Everything you need to build a Svelte library, powered by [`sv`](https://npmjs.com/package/sv).

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+Read more about creating a library [in the docs](https://svelte.dev/docs/kit/packaging).

 ## Creating a project